prasannax1/starships/README.md

 ### Description

 The *Beetle* class is one of the ships that really demonstrate the power and viability of the MACS program.
+It's built out of the same conponents which are standard in the MACS program but it's a craft big enough to be a small starship.

 ## Magpie Class